 Start with your average customer acquisition cost or CAC.
 Once you determine how much it costs before a customer pays you, you have a better understanding of your budget.
 If you don’t know how to calculate this, check it out in our glossary.
 Not all channels cost the same and you will want to start with the lowest hanging fruit.

 You don’t need to be Shakespeare to write ad copy that converts to sales.
 Take a look at an ad copy created by Zendesk:

 They have a defined value prop and easy call to action.
 A customers mindset with an ad copy such as this: “Do I want my customers to be more engaged, more satisfied and more likely to buy what I’m selling?
 Yes!
 Does this mean I should try Zendesk chat?
 Yes!”

 Zendesk is also leveraging neuro-marketing through the arrangement of their colors and fonts.
 If you’re interested in learning more about this, watch our video Neuro-Marketing: Hacking Into Consumers Minds.

 The most important thing to keep in mind when writing ad copy is defining how your customers will benefit.
 Don’t go on bragging about every single product feature.
 Potential customers want to know why they should care.
 It’s great that your new clothing line has a jacket with 10 pockets.
-Now through your ad copy, translate how this feature will create value for your audience?
+Through your ad copy, translate how this feature will create value for your audience.

 For example, if someone was shopping at a competing basketball eCommerce site, our list would look like this: